 Because of the inherent danger that large tractor-trailer trucks present, the industry is heavily regulated by both state and federal law.
 Truck drivers are subject to strict rules about length of time spent driving, load weight restrictions, speeding, and driving under the influence of drugs or alcohol.
 Any violation of these regulations may be sufficient to establish liability on the part of the driver or the trucking company.

-Because accidents involving semi-trucks can raise complicated issues of law as well as technical issues unique to the trucking industry, it is important for people injured in trucking accidents to consult with an attorney who has experience handling these types of cases.
+Because accidents involving semi-trucks can raise complicated issues of law as well as technical issues unique to the trucking industry, it is important for people injured in trucking accidents to consult with an Indianapolis personal injury attorney who has experience handling these types of cases.
 Because these types of claims are time sensitive, it is important not to delay in filing your claim.
 If you wait too long to file a claim, your suit may be barred by the statute of limitations in Indiana.
 In addition, it is important to undergo a complete medical evaluation after an accident to ensure that your injuries are properly documented by a medical professional.

 Woman suffering physical and emotional abuse at nursing home.